Bring Solar Power Into Your Sensor Project

 The solar panel

 Looking into solar panels you can find different capacities and different output voltages.
+Depending on whether you’re looking for a Commercial solar company for a larger project or a residential company, voltage changes.
 For this project I chose a panel with 9V voltage and 220mA current output, the Solar Panel 9V 220mA.

 The reason to select this panel is the input range of the Step-up-down converter used.
 It accepts 3 to 15V input, so even if the panel is not in bright sunlight (and produces less voltage/current) it is sufficient to power your micro-controller.
 And the 9V panel will have an output of max 11V without load in bright sunshine, so we are below the maximum allowed input voltage.